-Using the onion framework to analyze this formula, starting from the innermost function and working out, it splits the text string, joins on the surname “Smith”, trims the excess trailing space and finally outputs an array by using the Array Formula.
+Using the onion framework to analyze this formula, starting from the innermost function and working out, it splits the text string, joins on the surname “Smith”, trims the excess trailing space with the TRIM function, and finally outputs an array by using the Array Formula.

 The SPLIT function in Google Sheets is used in a number of the complex IMPORT formulas for retrieving social media statistics into your Google Sheet.

-The SPLIT function was also used in this exceedingly wacky unpivot formula in Google Sheets (see Solution 4):
+The SPLIT function was combined with the FLATTEN function in this exceedingly wacky unpivot formula in Google Sheets: